Coaching Staff At Grande Sports Academy

 Director of Soccer

-Martin-Vazquez-Soccer-Academy-Coach-Grande-Sports-AcademyMartin Vasquez brings a wealth of professional playing and coaching experience to Grande Sports Academy, Home of Real Salt Lake- Arizona Academy (RSL-AZ).
-His coaching experience has recently been elevated when chosen to serve as assistant coach for the US Men’s National Team, having been hand-selected by newly appointed US Men’s National Team Head Coach, Jurgen Klinsmann.
+Martin Vasquez brings a wealth of professional playing and coaching experience to Grande Sports Academy, home of the Real Salt Lake-Arizona Academy (RSL-AZ).
+Most notably, Vasquez served as assistant coach for the US Men’s National Team from 2011-2014, having been hand-selected by Head Coach Jurgen Klinsmann.
+In the 2012-2013 USSDA season, Vasquez led the U-15/16 team to its first National Championship title.

-Before his position as the Head Coach for Chivas USA, Vasquez had the role of Assistant Coach under Jurgen Klinsmann for powerhouse Bayern Munich for the 2008-2009 Bundesliga season.
 Vasquez began his coaching duties at Chivas USA in 2005, the year Chivas USA joined Major League Soccer.
 Vasquez served as an Assistant Coach until 2008.
-He initiated his Major League Soccer coaching career with the Los Angeles Galaxy in 2004, as they finished second in the Western Conference.
+He began his Major League Soccer coaching career with the Los Angeles Galaxy in 2004 as the team finished second in the Western Conference.

-Vasquez has a storied professional playing career in which he played for both the Mexican and United States National teams—the first player to have represented both countries.
-He played for two teams in Major League Soccer—the San Jose Clash and Tampa Bay Mutiny—and was part of Major League Soccer’s birth as a professional league.
-He was a standout role player with the Tampa Bay Mutiny for two years and named to the MLS All-Star Team in 1996.
+Vasquez has a storied professional playing career in which he played for both the Mexican and United States National teams–the first player to have represented both countries.
+He played for two teams in Major League Soccer–the San Jose Clash and Tampa Bay Mutiny–and was part of Major League Soccer’s birth as a professional league.
+He was a standout role player with the Tampa Bay Mutiny for two years and was named to the MLS All-Star Team in 1996.

 Freddy Juarez